Coombszy/notify/notify_v2.md

   - Replaced days of the week Notification jsons: <br> Instead of multiple json files for each day of the week, they are all rolled into one `notifications.json` now.
   - Added Cron Expression Scheduling: <br> Notifications are now scheduled using cron expressions... finally, as it should of been like this from day 1.
   - Added Disable/Enable Notifications: <br> Can disable and enable a notification within the `notifications.json`.
 Does require application restart to apply.
   - Added API/Web Server: <br> Application now runs a web server that can receive POST requests containing notifications that will be pushed through to IFTTT.
 Can be disabled and enabled in configs.

-See [ADD LINK HERE]() for more info.
+## Upgrading
+Configs and Scheduled notifications have completely changed.
+You will need to completely rewrite them.

+For the config, you will need to source the new config from the repo and copy over any specific configurations you want from the old version.

+For the scheduled notifications, you will need to completely rewrite your jsons into one single json.
+Use the sample provided in the repo.

+Alternatively, follow the README and start from scratch.
+(It's probably easier).

 ## Legacy Support

-Something something, legacy will continue basic bug support but no new features and will stop updating on TBD date.

-# THIS IS A WIP DOC, V2.0.0 IS NOT RELEASED YET.
-THIS IS DOC/RELEASE IS SUBJECT TO CHANGE
+The 'legacy' version of loggy will remain avaliable.
+Code will be found in the `legacy` branch and 1.x version of the docker image.
+Going forward there will be no new features for the 'legacy' version.
+Although, if any breaking bugs are found i'll eventually get around to fixing them.